IraSoro/peri/README.md

 It also tracks the current phase of the cycle.
 And displays information about this phase and the symptoms that a woman may feel during this phase.

+### Data Storage Options

+Peri supports two storage modes:

+- **Local Storage (default)**: Data is stored locally on your device using Capacitor Preferences.
+All data remains on your device and never leaves it.
+- **Remote Storage**: Data is stored in a PostgreSQL database via REST API.
+This enables data backup and synchronization across devices.

+You can switch between storage modes by setting the `VITE_STORAGE_MODE` environment variable in `.env` file:
+- `VITE_STORAGE_MODE=local` - Use local storage (default)
+- `VITE_STORAGE_MODE=remote` - Use remote API with PostgreSQL backend

+See the [BUILDING.md](https://github.com/IraSoro/peri/blob/master/BUILDING.md) for instructions on setting up the remote storage backend.

 See the [open issues](https://github.com/IraSoro/peri/issues) and [project](https://github.com/users/IraSoro/projects/4/views/1) for a full list of known issues.

 ### Usage